 Step 2.
 Select Restore Point

-If you select a restore point stored in an archive repository and the same restore point is also available in a standard repository, Veeam Backup for Microsoft Azure will display the confirmation window.
-To proceed, choose whether you want to use the archived or standard restore point to perform the restore operation.
+If you select a restore point stored in an archive repository and the same restore point is also available in a regular repository, Veeam Backup for Microsoft Azure will display the confirmation window where you must choose whether you want to use the archived or regular restore point to perform the restore operation.

-To select a restore point for an Azure VM, do the following:
+To select a restore point, do the following:

 - In the Specify restore point window, select the necessary restore point and click Apply.

-To help you choose a restore point, Veeam Backup for Microsoft Azure provides the following information on each available restore point in the Backup Destination column:
+To help you choose a restore point, Veeam Backup for Microsoft Azure provides the following information on each available restore point:

 - <Repository Name> — an image-level backup created by a backup policy.

 - Snapshot — a cloud-native snapshot created by a backup policy.

 - Manual Snapshot — a cloud-native snapshot created manually.

 If you want to restore only specific virtual disks of the selected Azure VM, you can exclude the unnecessary disks from the restore process.
 To do that, click Exclusions to open the Exclude disks from restore window, select check boxes next to the disks that you do not want to restore, and click Apply.